 Remember the Outkast song ‘Ain’t nobody dope as me, I’m just so fresh so clean’?

-Well, whilst chatting with some of the ladies I am going to Glastonbury with, we got onto talking about ways to stay fresh and clean whilst there.
+Well, whilst chatting with some of the ladies I go to festivals with, we got onto talking about ways to stay fresh and clean whilst there.

-As I know any of you going will no doubt be doing your last bits of packing, I’m going to keep this short and sweet and give you 10 top tips to stay fresh and clean at Glastonbury.
+As I know any of you going to a festival will no doubt be in the midst of packing, I’m going to keep this short and sweet and give you 10 top tips to stay fresh and clean at a festival.

 – Do any hair removal as close as possibly to the day you are going.
 There will be less to maintain whilst there.

-– If you don’t get to use the showers (which are few and for well over 100,000 people to use), wet wipes are your friend.
+– If you don’t get to use the showers (which are usually few and for over tens of thousands of people to use), wet wipes are your friend.
 You could also bring a small bowl plastic bowl with you, a wash cloth and some shower gel.
 Fill the bowl at the water stand close to your camp, take it back to your tent and get a strip wash.

 – If you go down the water bowl route, you could even have a quick shave too if needed.
 Top tip – conditioner can be used as shaving cream, it softens the hair and helps the razor to glide.

-– There is no excuse not to brush your teeth, you can go to the water stand or use bottled water (obviously bring some toothpaste bring toothpaste).
+– There is no excuse not to brush your teeth, you can go to the water stand or use bottled water (obviously bring some toothpaste).

 – Shoes off at the door!
 Keep muddy footwear out of your tent.
 It’s much nicer to have a clean area to sleep and get dressed in.